markatwork1/Firstdrafts/Synthetix Weekly Update 29-10-21.md

 ### AmbassadorsDAO

 - [SIP - 172](https://sips.synthetix.io/sips/sip-172/) seeks to simplify the meta-governance processes of the Synthetix Governance System and addresses current meta-governance edge-cases and frictions
+- This SIP would also formalize the names of the following councils:

 **New Names of Synthetix Councils**

 1. Spartan Council